kitspace/awesome-electronics/contributing.md

 ### ${\color{yellow}B}$

 Single-featured EDAs with a small community.
 It lacks more complex functionalities, and the software development is not very active.
 Additionally, it is usually used in a niche.
-Even though, the software can fully fullfil its taks can be used for small- and medium-sized projects.
+Even though, the software can fully fullfil its taks and can be used for small- and medium-sized projects.

 ### ${\color{green}C}$